This area guide is for Battersea and Clapham Junction. To read about Battersea Park and Nine Elms, click here.

 For house price information please visit the sold data tab.

-Eating: Northcote Road is where many head on a local night out, with the Italian family run Numero Uno a steadfast choice, alongside charming sherry and tapas restaurant and bar Rosita & the Sherry Bar and popular gastropub Bolingbroke.
-For a British steak house combined with a delightfully old fashioned gin palace, head for The Lost Angel.
-Gordon Ramsay’s London House venture on Battersea Square offers classic European cuisine in an intimate venue, or pop into the Power Station Wine Bar and Restaurant for a pint of real ale and modern Greek cooking.
+Eating: Northcote Road is where many head on a local night out, with the Italian family-run Numero Uno a steadfast choice, alongside charming sherry and tapas restaurant and bar Rosita & the Sherry Bar and popular gastro pub Bolingbroke.
+For a British steak house combined with a delightfully old fashioned gin palace, head for Lost & Co.
+Gordon Ramsay’s London House venture on Battersea Square offers classic European cuisine in an intimate venue.
 Franco Manco Sourdough Pizza located on Northcote Road, Battesea is also popular with locals in and around the area.

 Drinking: One of the oldest venues in the area is The Four Thieves, which has regular comedy, music and quiz nights.
 The Northcote has a quirky interior and offers some more unusual evenings, with themes such as chocolate making, board games and gin tasting.
-If beer is your priority, you’ll find an excellent selection at The Draft House.
+If beer is your priority, you’ll find an excellent selection at the Duke of Battersea.

 Theatre: Battersea Arts Centre took over the Town Hall in 1979 and has been providing theatre, art, comedy, music, kids’ clubs and more ever since.

-Music: The Clapham Grand, an ex music hall, is known for its live music, but also runs club and comedy nights, as well as book slams where authors read extracts from their books.
-The Battersea Barge is a floating venue offering everything from disco nights to cabaret shows and is also available to hire.
+Music: The Clapham Grand, an ex-music hall, is known for its live music, but also runs club and comedy nights, as well as book slams where authors read extracts from their books.
+Clapham Common is a venue for a variety of music festivals during the summer, including South West Four, regarded one of London’s best dance music festivals.

 - Battersea is well served for independent boutiques, especially around Northcote Road and Lavender Hill.
 Browse for clothing ideas at Fabrics Galore or pick up something for the house from Braemar Antiques.
 The Hive Honey Shop has all manner of honey related products and can offer advice to budding beekeepers.